Student Services on the NMSU Las Cruces (Main) Campus

 The Aggie ID Card is the primary source of student identification on campus.
 Depending on the options purchased, this ID card can serve as a membership card for meals and as proof of eligibility for access to athletic events.
 It can hold Aggie Ca$h, work as a key in some residential buildings, and provide access to other student services.
 Please visit http://idcard.nmsu.edu for more information.

 Aggie Ca$h is a pre-paid account that allows you to use your Aggie ID Card to make convenient purchases at locations all over campus without the need for cash.
 The Aggie ID Card can also be enhanced to act as a Wells Fargo debit card.
-For additional information, visit the ID Card Office on the second floor of the NMSU Barnes & Noble Bookstore on the NMSU Las Cruces Campus.
+For additional information, visit the ID Card Office on the second floor of the NMSU Bookstore on the NMSU Las Cruces Campus.

 Parking permits are not required for any DACC parking lots.
 At the Espina Campus, DACC parking lots are designated with signage to indicate the lot is dark blue.
 These DACC lots do not require a permit.
-However, a NMSU parking permit is required to park on DACC’s Espina Campus in parking lots or curbside on streets.
+However, a NMSU parking permit is required to park curbside on streets surrounding the DACC Espina Campus.
 Parking meters require payment.
-Free parking is available near the Pan American Center.
-The campus parking map is available online at http://park.nmsu.edu/.
-Parking regulations are enforced between the hours of 7:30 a.m. and 4:30 p.m.
-Disabled parking spaces, emergency/fire zones, service zones and yellow curbs are enforced 24 hours a day.
-Parking Regulations are available online at http://park.nmsu.edu/.
+Additional free parking is available and can be located on the parking map.
+The parking map is available online at http://park.nmsu.edu/.
+Parking regulations are enforced Monday through Friday between the hours of 7:30 a.m. and 4:30 p.m.
+Disabled parking spaces, emergency/fire zones, services zones, and yellow curbs are enforced 24 hours a day.
+Parking regulations are available online at http://park.nmsu.edu/.

-Information on purchasing a NMSU parking permit is available at http://park.nmsu.edu or at the Parking Department located on the second floor of the NMSU Barnes & Noble Bookstore, Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Information on purchasing a NMSU parking permit is available at http://park.nmsu.edu/ or at the NMSU Parking Department located on the second floor of the NMSU Bookstore, Monday through Friday form 8:00a.m. to 4:30 p.m.

 Aggie Transit is a free campus shuttle service available to all students to access the entire NMSU and DACC Espina campuses.
 Bus route maps are available at http://park.nmsu.edu/.

-Transportation and Parking Services is responsible for issuing parking permits, enforcing parking regulations, and developing parking lots, as well as maintaining information related to the university fleet.
+Transportation and Parking Services is responsible for issuing parking permits, enforcing parking regulations, and developing parking lots, as well as maintaining information related the NMSU fleet.